-- 5.13 We are not surprised that Approach 1 received the most support, in our experience a 'status quo' option usually does.
-We are also not surprised that Approaches 2 and 4 were also fairly well-supported because in our opinion they are very similar options. - 5.14 Finally, of course Approach 3 received substantial objection, and that we feel was bound to happen.
-WCC presented the Approach in a way that was always going to gather objections. - 5.15 In our opinion, the consultation options were heavily biased towards the housing strategy of the adopted local plan and as such were flawed.
-More options should have been consulted upon and tested, including perhaps a garden village because it has been promoted before, multiple strategic allocations, and an approach that would propose a greater proportion of development in the PfSH area and higher rates of delivery above the 'do minimum'. - Paragraph 9.11 confirms the 'do minimum' starting point taken, it states "The Local Plan is required to plan for at least the level of housing established using the Standard Method, and to take account of the housing needs of other authorities that cannot meet their own needs in full.
+- 6.13 We are not surprised that Approach 1 received the most support from respondents, in our experience a 'status quo' option usually does.
+We are also not surprised that Approaches 2 and 4 were also fairly well-supported because in our opinion they are very similar options. - 6.14 Finally, of course Approach 3 received substantial objection, and that we feel was bound to happen.
+WCC presented the Approach in a way that was always going to gather objections. - In our opinion, the consultation options were flawed.
+More options should have been consulted upon and tested, including a garden village, multiple strategic allocations, and an approach that would propose a greater proportion of development in the PfSH area and higher rates of delivery above the 'do minimum'. - 6.16 Paragraph 9.11 confirms the 'do minimum' starting point taken, it states "The Local Plan is required to plan for at least the level of housing established using the Standard Method, and to take account of the housing needs of other authorities that cannot meet their own needs in full.
 It is for the Local Plan to establish a sustainable strategy for accommodating this development.
-Taking account of the response to the SIP consultation, Sustainability Appraisal of the options, the evidence base and updated information on housing requirements and supply, the approach proposed below has been developed, based on Approach 1 but updated and modified to include elements of Approaches 2 and 4." (underlining is our emphasis) - 5.17 Paragraph 9.14 provides further acknowledgement of the direction of travel of Government housing policy and the need for neighbouring LPAs to cooperate, it states "The Government has made it very clear that it wants to boost the supply and delivery of new homes and it expects the 'Standard Method' to be used as the starting point to set the housing requirement for the district.
+Taking account of the response to the SIP consultation, Sustainability Appraisal of the options, the evidence base and updated information on housing requirements and supply, the approach proposed below has been developed, based on Approach 1 but updated and modified to include elements of Approaches 2 and 4." (underlining is our emphasis) - 6.17 Paragraph 9.14 provides further acknowledgement of the direction of travel of Government housing policy and the need for neighbouring LPAs to cooperate, it states "The Government has made it very clear that it wants to boost the supply and delivery of new homes and it expects the 'Standard Method' to be used as the starting point to set the housing requirement for the district.
 In addition, the 'Duty to Cooperate' requires that account is taken of any needs that cannot be met by neighbouring areas in establishing the housing requirement.
 These requirements should be the basis for the Local Plan unless this threatens the protection of areas or assets of particular importance, or the adverse impacts would outweigh the benefits (see NPPF paragraph 11b)."
 The Council acknowledges that "the Standard Method calculation changes annually" with the position at March 2024 being 13,565 dwellings.